Minimum wage law: United States

 In the United States, statutory minimum wages were first introduced nationally in 1938.

 The Fair Minimum Wage Act of 2007 is the current federal minimum wage law of the United States.
 It was signed into law on 25 May 2007 as a rider to the U.S. Troop Readiness, Veterans' Care, Katrina Recovery, and Iraq Accountability Appropriations Act, 2007.
 The act implemented three increases to the federal minimum wage—from $5.15 an hour to $5.85 per hour on 24 July 2007, to $6.55 per hour on 24 July 2008, and to $7.25 an hour on 24 July 2009.

 Nearly all states within the United States have minimum wage laws; Alabama, Louisiana, Mississippi, South Carolina, and Tennessee are the only states yet to set a minimum wage law.

 As of 24 July 2009, U.S. federal law requires a minimum wage of at least $7.25 per hour.
 In 2011 5.2% of all hourly-paid workers age 16 or over earned an hourly wage at or below the federal minimum wage.

 According to the Economic Policy Institute, the minimum wage in the United States would have been $18.28 in 2013 if the minimum wage kept pace with labor productivity.
 To adjust for increased rates of worker productivity in the United States, raising the minimum wage to $22 (or more) an hour has been presented.

-International Labour Organization

-International Labour Organization insists "minimum wage fixing" for rights of labours and has adopted Minimum Wage-Fixing Machinery Convention, 1928, Minimum Wage Fixing Machinery (Agriculture) Convention, 1951 and Minimum Wage Fixing Convention, 1970 following up these former conventions.